rbock/sqlpp11-connector-sqlite3/README.md

   * clang-3.2 on Ubuntu-12.4
   * g++-4.8 on Ubuntu-12.4

-__C++ SQL Layer:__
+__Libraries:__

-sqlpp11-connector-sqlite3 is meant to be used with sqlpp11 (https://github.com/rbock/sqlpp11).
+  * sqlpp11-connector-sqlite3 is meant to be used with sqlpp11 (https://github.com/rbock/sqlpp11).

-__sqlite3:__
+  * sqlpp11 requires date.h (https://github.com/HowardHinnant/date).
-libsqlite3, version 3.7.11 or later is required to use multi-row insert.
+  * libsqlite3, version 3.7.11 or later is required to use multi-row insert.
 Older versions (e.g. 3.7.9) work fine otherwise.